oorestisime/gatsby-source-instagram/README.md

 ### Public scraping for posts

-If you intend to use the public scraping method then you need to pass the concerning username
+If you intend to use the public scraping method then you need to pass the concerning username id.
+You can find it https://codeofaninja.com/tools/find-instagram-user-id

 ```javascript
 // In your gatsby-config.js